ONSdigital/Capstocks/README.md

 This repository provides users with the ability to produce estimates of capital stock from a set of inputs.
 This introduces more transparency of how capital stock estimates are calculated and allows users to examine the impacts of different assumptions and to forecast future estimates of capital.

-Coding that allows the production of regional capital estimates for dwellings and transfer costs on non-produced assets will be added in January 2024.

 ## Prerequisites

 To produce capital stocks estimates it is necessary to have R installed on your PC, the listed packages, capital stocks R scripts, and a set of [spreadsheet inputs](https://www.ons.gov.uk/releases/introducingthecapitalstocksuserguide) (with updated [input data for latest publication (23 Jan 2023)](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/datasets/perpetualinventorymethodpiminputs)).

+The code now allows the production of regional capital estimates.
+Regional gross fixed capital formation (GFCF) estimates of dwellings and transfer costs on non-produced assets are available [here](https://www.ons.gov.uk/economy/regionalaccounts/grossdisposablehouseholdincome/datasets/regionalperpetualinventorymethodpiminputs).

 The capital stocks system is compatible with R ***version 4.2.1*** (2022).
 Scripts and packages compatible with version 3.4.0 are available [here](https://github.com/ONSdigital/Capstocks_previous).